Nachoxt17/Node.js-Dialogflow-Wsp-Chatbot/README.md

-# Node.js-Dialogflow-Wsp-Chatbot
+# Node.js-Puppeteer-Wsp-Chatbot
-Whatsapp Chatbot made with Node.js and Diagloflow
+Whatsapp Chatbot made with Node.js and Puppeteer.